-Double click the RDP file and connect to the server with the password you received by email.
+Double click the RDP file and connect to the server with your Domain Admin

-Then install all the applications that you need on this image and once done, complete the configuration task from the Tasks module.
+once complete, complete the configuration task from the Tasks module.

-Now our software takes care of finishing the image configuration and the status changes to Pending again.
+Now our software kicks off the sysprep and takes care of finishing the image configuration and the status changes to Pending again.

 Once the setup is finished, the status of the server in Images module will show as green ("Ready")